osism/release/notes/3.0.0/NOTES.md

 * Ansible >=2.11.0,<2.12.0 required by all Ansible collections
 * Homer is now available as an initial dashboard
 * For Keycloak the available MariaDB Galera cluster can now be used as database backend
+* Zuul is now available as a new service for future deployment management

 ## Removals